Missing girl, 13, 'travelled to Poland'

 Missing girl, 13, 'travelled to Poland with mother's friend'

-A 13-year-old girl who left the UK on a Eurotunnel train may have travelled to Poland with her mother's friend, police said
+A 13-year-old girl who left the UK on a Eurotunnel train may have travelled to Poland with her mother's friend, police said.

 Serena Alexander-Benson was last seen by her father leaving her home in Wimbledon at about 07:50 BST on Friday.